PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

 hub, where travellers come from many different places in order to change flights or bus lines.
 Similarly, github allows collaborators to share and exchange.
-Adding collaborators would be easy, by clicking Settings and Collaborators, as shown in Figure :ref:`figure-github9`.
+Adding collaborators would be easy, by clicking Settings and Collaborators, as shown in :numref:`figure-github9`.

 .. _figure-github9: